julius-julius/qsc/README.md

 ## Structute of Repository

-This repository has one sub-repository */Local Operaotrs N4 SYM*, which containts the Fast QSC Solver for the spectral problem of local oprators in planar ${\cal N} = 4$ supersymmetric Yang-Mills theory (SYM).
+This repository has one sub-repository */Local Operators N4 SYM*, which containts the Fast QSC Solver for the spectral problem of local oprators in planar ${\cal N} = 4$ supersymmetric Yang-Mills theory (SYM).